krok-o/krok/ideas.md

 ## Out dates but still relevant

 These notes now-a-days are mostly outdated.
 I will keep them as a reminder from where this came from.
+Ideas and thoughts are saved in tickets under the krok project in Github [here](https://github.com/krok-o/krok/projects/1).